cheshire137/scrobble-saver/README.md

 cp config.yml.example config.yml
 ```

 Add your Last.fm API key and secret to config.yml.
+Come up with a new secret, such as from [randomkeygen.com](https://randomkeygen.com/) for "secret" in config.yml.

 ```sh
 go run cmd/server/main.go